Hosting Professional Fellows

 - Mentorship: Designate a staff member as a mentor to guide the Fellow throughout their Fellowship journey.

-- Learning Environment: Provide in-person supervision, training, and valuable work experiences that enhance the Fellow’s knowledge of inclusive civic engagement.
+- Learning Environment: Provide in-person supervision, training, and valuable work experiences that enhance the Fellow’s knowledge of civic engagement for people with disabilities.

 - Follow-On Project: Guide the Fellow in developing an action plan for a follow-on project, incorporating their Fellowship experiences.

-- Community Engagement: Organize a one-hour volunteer or community service activity to strengthen the Fellow’s connection with the local community.
+- Community Engagement: Organize a one-hour volunteer or community service activity during the Fellowship placement to strengthen the Fellow’s connection with the local community.

 - Workspace & Assistance: Provide a dedicated workspace for the four-week experience and assist in organizing suitable housing for the Fellow.

-- Cultural Immersion: Provide opportunities for the Fellow to experience US society and culture.
+- US Society Exposure: Provide opportunities for the Fellow to experience US society and culture.

 If you are interested in hosting and would like to learn more, please email us at [email protected]